Student Activities: From the Classroom to the Courtroom

 The Criminal Law Society (CLS) is a non-partisan, impartial student organization that seeks to explore the totality of the criminal justice system through events dealing with evocative and timely issues.
 The CLS is dedicated to creating opportunities for students interested in criminal law to interact with faculty, practitioners, judges, and community organizations that work in the field by holding panel discussions, networking events, field trips, career services programs, and volunteer community service.

-The Criminal Law Practitioner (CLP), formerly the Criminal Law Brief, is dedicated to providing practice-oriented articles regarding highly litigated and prevalent topics in criminal law.
-It aims to goes beyond identifying key issues and recent developments in the criminal law field by examining these recurring issues and proposing practical solutions.
+The Criminal Law Practitioner (CLP), formerly the Criminal Law Brief, is dedicated to addressing key issues in criminal law in ways that are helpful to practicing attorneys, judges, legislators, and law students.
 CLP, published biannually, promotes the scholarship of criminal practitioners and current American University, Washington College of Law students.